MAPF-Competition/web_resource/Competition Setup.md

 The central controller monitors elapsed wall-clock time.
 Time continues to pass while the scheduler, planner, and executor are running computations.
 After a predetermined simulation horizon, the controller stops and the problem instance is finished.

-**Controller's perspective on timeouts:** Because the controller simulates in real-time, it will continue to advance the simulation timesteps/ticks even when a component times out.
-Agents may incur forced waits or continue executing outdated queues depending on the situation:
+**Controller's perspective on timeouts:** Because the controller simulates in real-time, it will continue to advance the simulation ticks even when a component times out. robots may incur forced waits or continue executing outdated queues depending on the situation:

 - **What happens if the task scheduler is late?**
 If it does not complete in time, the existing assignment from the previous scheduling update is kept as the current assignment.
 - **What happens if the task schedule is invalid?**
 If the proposed assignment is invalid, the controller will set the invalid task schedule to -1.
-That means those agents with invalid schedules will have no task schedule, and the valid schedules for other agents will be kept.
+That means those robots with invalid schedules will have no task schedule, and the valid schedules for other robots will be kept.
 - **What happens if the planner is late?**
 The controller continues executing by asking the executor for the next moves based on the *currently staged actions*.
 If no actions are left in a robot's queue, that robot will wait in place.
 - **What happens if the executor is late?**
 If it is late processing a *new plan*, it is treated like a planner timeout (robots continue on existing queues).
-If it is late deciding the *tick-by-tick GO/STOP commands*, the controller will issue wait (`STOP`) commands for all agents until the executor returns.
+If it is late deciding the *tick-by-tick GO/STOP commands*, the controller will issue wait (`STOP`) commands for all robots until the executor returns.
 - **What happens if a plan has collisions?**
 The controller translates executor instructions into movements and checks for overlaps.
 We do not distinguish between bad plans and execution-level overlaps caused by delays.
-If any collision is detected, the colliding agents will safely stop and stay at their current locations.
-This process propagates until no agents are in collision at the current time tick.
+If any collision is detected, the colliding robots will safely stop and stay at their current locations.
+This process propagates until no robots are in collision at the current time tick.

 ***